aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 1. Your value is converted to an encoded value via a "[contract](#contracts)"
 2. [Interceptors](#encoding-interceptors) are run on your encoded value
-3. The encodable value is serialized by your serializer
+3. The encoded value is serialized by your serializer

 Deserializing works in the reverse order: